AdHoc-Protocol/AdHoc-protocol/README.md

 ```
 ## Fields with binary array datatype

-With special attribute `org.unirail.Binary` possible to declare a field with binary data type.
-Content of this type transfer directly.
+It is possible to declare a field with a binary data type using the special attribute `org.unirail.Binary`.
+The content of this type is transferred directly.
-This field type implementation depends on target platform.
-On JAVA it is signed `byte` on C# unsigned 'byte'
+However, the implementation of this field type depends on the target platform.
+For instance, in Java, it is represented by a signed `byte`, while in C#, it is represented by an unsigned 'byte'

 ## Fields with Map/Set datatype

-description is simple and straightforward
+The description of fields with a Map/Set datatype is simple and straightforward.

 ```csharp
             Set<uint>                 uint_set;